vpat28/ResBot/README.md

-# This repository is the Final Project Package Submission For Team 2 of CSC 431 (University of Miami).
+# This repository is the Final Project Package Submission For Team 2 of CSC 431 (University of Miami Spring 2024 Semester).
 Team Members consist of Kevin Wright, Justin Prince, & Vraj Patel.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Project Overview: